 • ensure that there is continued enhancement of the ITU Academy portal and related services.
 The programme will also support development of documented administrative and technical procedures to ensure quality control of materials made available on the ITU Academy portal.
 It will also make possible provision of training resources and materials for sharing and recycling through the ITU Academy portal with all stakeholders;

-• continue to promote and support Centres of Excellence network and Internet Training Centres as important and indispensable components of ITU capacity building ;
+• continue to promote and support Centres of Excellence network and Internet Training Centres as important and indispensable components of ITU activities towards human skills development and digital literacy;

-• taking into account demonstrated value in terms of providing practical skills and hands-on learning, the programme will continue to organise knowledge-sharing platforms - fora for discussions on the impact and use of telecommunications/ICTs for education, lifelong learning, skills development and other capacity building components.
+• taking into account demonstrated value in terms of providing practical skills and hands-on learning, the programme will continue to organise knowledge-sharing platforms - fora for discussions on the impact and use of telecommunications/ICTs for education, lifelong learning, skills development and digital literacy.
 These fora will also be important sources of information exchange, sharing of best practices and consensus building that bring together ITU-D members and other national and international stakeholders.
 Periodic regional and global meetings, workshops and seminars will also be organized;

-• promote and support research on and analysis of the latest sector trends and priorities thorough regular surveys and data collection.
+• promote and support research on and analysis of the latest sector trends and priorities thorough regular surveys and data collection avoiding duplication with other ITU sectors.
 This will help to identify needs of the membership and provide required solutions;

-• promote linkages between educational institutions and the ICT sector to ensure that graduates are better matched with sector needs.
+• promote linkages between educational institutions engaged within ITU and the ICT sector to ensure that graduates are better matched with sector needs.

 All these capacity building products and services will assist the membership at a global, regional, sub-regional or national level.
 This will also contribute to the implementation of relevant activities and projects.